cschladetsch/KAI/Readme.md

 Both Pi and Rho support continuations natively.

-## Networking
-There is a large library being built around the idea of Nodes connecting to other Nodes.
-Rather than a client/server approach.

-I've written a similar system in C# a few years ago with .NET reflection support to make a render farm.
-Now I am doing it again with custom reflection.

-Of course, once I'm done C++19 will have built-in reflection.
-Oh well.

 ## Conclusion
 This library will be useful to those that want to expose C++ types and instances to the runtime, and across the network.